 When recording a Mandarin Chinese voice over, it’s important to know that all Chinese language varieties are tonal.
 That means that each syllable could have different meanings, depending on how it’s pronounced.

-Just like with any other language, the tempo of spoken Mandarin depends on the situation.
-For example, if your recording a fast-paced commercial, the tempo will be much higher than average.
-Recording an audiobook?
-Slow it down and let the listeners enjoy it.
+Of course, just like with any other language, the pace of spoken Mandarin depends on the situation.
+For example, if you’re recording a fast-paced commercial, the tempo will be much higher than average.
+Recording an audiobook or a training video?
+Slow it down and let the listeners internalize the content.

 The voice over for this video was performed by professional voice actor Yuyu H.